 Step 4: Choose a Data Collection System

 Data collection is critical for good performance metrics.
-This can be accomplished with an established program or a customized solution that closely fits our organization’s data needs.
+An established program or a customized solution that closely fits our organization’s data needs can accomplish this.

-If an existing system fitting the organization’s requirements can’t be found, there are many current models to guide a tailor-made solution.
+If an existing system that fits the organization’s requirements can’t be found, many current models can guide a tailor-made solution.

 Essential Data Collection System Requirements